robinagandhi/swa/index.md

 * This course takes on a software development lifecycle perspective for the prevention of flaws.

 ### Instruction
-* The course will be conducted through “discussions” and “trying things out”.
+* The course will be conducted through *discussions* and *trying things out*.
-* There will be many class-exercises in small groups.
+* There will be many in-class exercises in small groups.
 * Familiarity with reading materials will be assessed using in-class quizzes.
 Students must complete assignments and independent projects as directed.

 ### Resource Material